bocajspear1/honeypoke/README.md

     * `loggers` enables and disables loggers.
 This done with the `active` key under the respective loggers.
 Some may need extra configuation, which is in the `config` key.
     * The `ports` key sets the listeners that you will be creating.
 Each sets the protocol (`tcp` or `udp`), and the port. `config.json.default` contains a curated list of ports.
 Modify as you want.
     * `ignore_watch` is used ignore connections that you create to particular systems.
 This is useful for things like ElasticSearch so that these connections are not recorded as missing ports.
+    * `ssh_port` is used ignore your SSH connections for missed port counts.
+Set this to the port SSH is listening on so that your 'missed' port count for your SSH server doesn't explode.
-    * `user` is the user you want the script to drop privileges to
+    * `user` is the user you want the script to drop privileges to.
-    * `group` is the group you want the script to drop privileges to
+    * `group` is the group you want the script to drop privileges to.
 2. Run HoneyPoke with:
     * Python 2 `sudo python2 start.py --config config.json`
     * Python 3 `sudo python3 start.py --config config.json`